jay-bhosle/tata-data-analytics-virtual-internship/README.md

 The project focused on analyzing business sales performance, customer revenue trends, and country-wise demand patterns using Power BI.
 The analysis involved cleaning and transforming raw data using Power Query and creating executive-level dashboards to communicate actionable business insights.

+## Business Questions

+### CEO Questions
+1. What are the monthly revenue trends in 2011?
+2. Which countries show the highest product demand for expansion opportunities?

+### CMO Questions
+1. Which countries generate the highest revenue and quantity sold?
+2. Who are the top 10 customers by revenue?

 ## Data Cleaning

 Data cleaning was performed in **Power BI Power Query** based on the project requirements.